toorcon/frab2hackertracker/README.md

 # Frab 2 HackerTracker

-This is a hacky application to take the JSON schedule and speakers from [frab](https://frab.github.io/frab/) and output JSON formated for [HackerTracker](https://hackertracker.app/)
+This is a hacky application to take the JSON schedule and speakers from [frab](https://frab.github.io/frab/) and output JSON formatted for [HackerTracker](https://hackertracker.app/)

 ## Building